 - Count each received channel level byte until you get to the start address you are looking for. (eg for channel 8, count 7 bytes then start receiving with the 8th)

 - Receive and store the next channel bytes until you have got as many as you are interested in.

 DMX will often continue to work with one of the A or B legs disconnected, if the 120 ohm termination is not fitted.
 If you get a situation where the system works without a terminator but not with a terminator, chances are there's a break in one of the lines somewhere.

 DMX devices are fairly resistant to "bad" things being connected.
 However, some DMX connectors are similar to audio - you can guess what happens next.
 Also if there is a mains fault to earth (the fault may not necessarily be in any of the DMX equipment), the fault current can flow down the DMX cabling damaging the fixtures.

 DMX over ethernet

-A lot of bigger control consoles can send out the DMX over ethernet.
-This allows multiple universes of DMX to be sent over one wire.
-The DMX-over-ethernet will usually be converted back to normal DMX near to the fixtures to be controlled (though a number of fixtures can now connect to the ethernet directly).
+A lot of control systems can send out the DMX over ethernet.
+This allows multiple universes of DMX to be sent over one wire, which becomes necessary when controlling LED panels which can require thousands of control channels.
+The DMX-over-ethernet can be converted back to normal DMX512 near to the fixtures to be controlled, or many fixtures can connect to the ethernet directly.
 In effect the ethernet is used as a distribution system, going back to normal DMX at the destination.

 We recommend the booklet "Recommended Practice for DMX512" by Adam Bennette, published by PLASA.
 It's available here.